DreamTeamDAT257/dreamteam-project/individual-reflection.md

 Max Strömdal Eriksson
 - Would like to understand how to move objects in unity with code.
-- I have made the main interactable so one may enter a scene.
+- I have made the main menu interactable.
 I have also put text that describes the scene in the main menu.
 - We understood a bit more regarding how to manage the abstract domain of certain tasks.
 Such as understanding what tasks are appropriate from an agile perspective in the long run.